marcglasberg/asyncredux.com/react/basics/actions-and-reducers.md

   More on that, later.

 * Actions can throw any type of errors.
 However, if they throw a `UserException` (provided by Async Redux), a dialog or other UI will open automatically, showing the error message to the user.

+<hr></hr>

+Next, let's see how and why you can have actions that don't modify the state.